Humanity has been developing technologies to defend the home front for hundreds of years, resulting in the highest number of enemy casualties.

 MOPP is a catch-all term that can refer (usually speaking) to the current protective posture required, as well as to the usage of MOPP gear in general and occasionally even to the gear itself.

-The presence or absence of NBC threats is the first factor to consider—do troops need to wear the equipment and adopt the protective postures?—because this equipment and the accompanying use levels are designed to protect against NBC threats.
+The presence or absence of NBC threats is the first fact.
+Equipment and adoption depend on whether NBC threats exist.
+Are protective postures necessary?
+This equipment and its use are meant to protect against NBC threats.

 If not, why not?
 In the face of NBC threats, commanders must deal with these issues.

-The majority gain knowledge of this during basic training, where recruits are frequently instructed on how to quickly wear MOPP gear, which includes protective coveralls, gloves, overboots, a hood, and a gas mask.
+The majority learn this during basic training, where they are instructed on how to quickly wear MOPP gear, which includes protective coveralls, gloves, overboots, a hood, and a gas mask.

-The sensation of wearing all that gear and being escorted into a tear gas-filled "gas chamber" is something some trainees have to endure.
+Some trainees endure the sensation of wearing all that gear and being escorted into a tear gas-filled "gas chamber."
 No raw recruit is quite prepared for inhaling tear gas.
-Thus, any face mask with a poor seal or protective equipment that is worn poorly will be visible in this scenario.
+Thus, any face mask with a poor seal or protective equipment worn poorly will be visible in this scenario.

 In other training scenarios, you are compelled to take off your mask and give your complete name before being permitted to run outdoors to escape the effects of the tear gas.